 All students attending the School of Allied Health Professions are considered "transfer students" since programs require previous college prerequisites.

 Contact the department adviser to discuss your transfer

 No. There is one application for both the University and the School of Allied Health Professions.
-(But the Physician Assistant and Entry-level and Progression Doctorate in Physical Therapy have alternate application directions.)
-Non degree students have a seperate process.
+(But the Physician Assistant, Orthotics and Prosthetics, and Entry-level Doctorate in Physical Therapy have alternate application directions.)
+Non degree students also have a seperate process.

 Apply as early as possible.
 Contact the department directly after deadline dates for possible extensions.
 The department can opt to extend dates based on the applicant pool for a specific year.
 Application Deadlines

 If you are accepted into a program, and you would like to defer your start, you may place your application on hold.
 You will need to send written documentation to our admissions director requesting your application being placed on hold.
 You will need to provide updated contact information during that year so we may contact you.